ttalvitie/browservice/README.md

 The current features of Browservice include the following:

-- Viewing of and keyboard/mouse interaction with all the web pages supported by the Chromium browser; this includes web apps such as YouTube, Gmail, GitHub, Office on the web, Twitter, Facebook and Instagram
+- Viewing of and keyboard/mouse interaction with all the web pages supported by the Chromium browser; this includes web apps such as YouTube, ~Gmail~, GitHub, Office on the web, Twitter, Facebook and Instagram (logging in Gmail and other Google services may be difficult due to new embedded browser login restrictions)
 - Support for multiple concurrent browser windows
 - Text clipboard common to all browser windows (accessed through Ctrl+C and Ctrl+V)
 - Form for accessing the browser clipboard from the client side